-October 20, 2020
+October 26, 2021

-Required Supplementary Information Management's Discussion and Analysis June 30, 2020 and 2019 (Unaudited)
+Required Supplementary Information

+Management's Discussion and Analysis

+June 30, 2021 and 2020

+(Unaudited)

-The following discussion and analysis provide management's view of the financial position of North Shore Community College, (the "College") as of June 30, 2020 and 2019, and the results of operations for the years then ended.
+The following discussion and analysis provide management's view of the financial position of North Shore Community College, (the "College") as of June 30, 2021 and 2020, and the results of operations for the years then ended.
 This analysis should be read in conjunction with the College's financial statements and notes thereto, which are also presented in this document.

-North Shore Community College is a public institution of higher education serving 9,978 credit and noncredit students annually with 118 full-time faculty, 297 part-time faculty, 279 full-time staff and 120 part-time staff members.
-Campuses are located in Danvers, Lynn, and Middleton, Massachusetts.
+North Shore Community College is a public institution of higher education serving 6,909 credit and 1,625 noncredit students annually with 120 full-time faculty, 281 part-time faculty, 270 full-time staff and 126 part-time staff members.
+Campuses are located in Danvers, Lynn and Middleton Massachusetts.
+The Middleton lease ended in August 2020 and was replaced with a lease in Danvers.
 In addition, the College offers programs and courses in off-site locations throughout the greater North Shore area; courses are offered in many modalities including online, hybrid and traditional classes on its campuses.
-The College offers 70 credit programs leading to Associate of Arts, Associate of Science, and Associate of Applied Science degrees and one-year certificates.
-In addition, the College offers approximately 413 noncredit workforce development and recreational courses.
+The College offers 71 credit programs within 13 guided pathways, leading to Associate of Arts, Associate of Science, and Associate of Applied Science degrees and one-year certificates.
+In addition, the College offers approximately 400 noncredit workforce development and recreational courses.